mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     ###

     2. strings
     The string data type represents a sequence of Unicode code points.
-Or in other words, we can say a string is a sequence of immutable bytes, means once a string is created you cannot change that string.
+Or in other words, we can say a string is a sequence of immutable bytes, meaning that once a string is created you cannot change that string.
 A string may contain arbitrary data, including bytes with zero value in the human-readable form.

     3. booleans
     The boolean data type represents only one bit of information either true or false.
 The values of type boolean are not converted implicitly or explicitly to any other type.